How will I know what is going on? Can I make a comment?

 The Worcester Public School system is comprised of over 23,000 students in 44 schools, ranging from Pre-Kindergarten through 12th grade.
 This diverse group of students helps make Worcester an excellent place to receive a first-class education.

-Abby Kelley Foster Charter School Board of Trustees Abby Kelley Foster Charter School Education Committee Abby Kelley Foster Charter School Facilities and Finance Committee Belmont Street Community School Council Burncoat High School Council Burncoat Middle School Council Burncoat Street Preparatory School Council Canterbury Street Magnet Computer-Based School Council Chandler Elementary Community School Council Chandler Magnet School Council City View Discovery School Council Citywide Parent Planning Advisory Council Claremont Academy School Council Clark Street Developmental Learning School Council Columbus Park Preparatory Academy School Council Doherty Memorial High School Council Dr. Arthur F. Sullivan Middle School Council Elm Park Community School Council Flagg Street School Council Foley Stadium Advisory Committee Forest Grove Middle School Council Francis J. McGrath Elementary School Council Gates Lane School of International Studies School Council Goddard School of Science and Technology School Council Grafton Street School Council Heard Street Discovery Academy School Council Jacob Hiatt Magnet School Council Lake View School Council Learning First Charter Public School Board of Trustees Lincoln Street School Council May Street School Council Midland Street School Council Nelson Place School Council Norrback Avenue School Council North High School Council Public Schools Standing Committee - AD HOC Public Schools Standing Committee on Accountability and Student Performance Public Schools Standing Committee on Finance and Operations Public Schools Standing Committee on Governance and Employee Issues Public Schools Standing Committee on Teaching, Learning and Student Supports Quinsigamond School Council Rice Square School Council Roosevelt School Council School Committee Meeting South High Community School Council Spirit of Knowledge Public Charter School Board of Trustees Tatnuck Magnet School Council Thorndyke Road School Council Union Hill School Council University Park Campus School Council Vernon Hill School Council Wawecus Road School Council West Tatnuck School Council Woodland Academy School Council Worcester Arts Magnet School Council Worcester East Middle School Council Worcester Technical High School Council
+Abby Kelley Foster Charter School Board of Trustees Abby Kelley Foster Charter School Education Committee Abby Kelley Foster Charter School Facilities and Finance Committee Abby Kelley Foster Charter School Governance Committee Belmont Street Community School Council Burncoat High School Council Burncoat Middle School Council Burncoat Street Preparatory School Council Canterbury Street Magnet Computer-Based School Council Chandler Elementary Community School Council Chandler Magnet School Council City View Discovery School Council Citywide Parent Planning Advisory Council Claremont Academy School Council Clark Street Developmental Learning School Council Columbus Park Preparatory Academy School Council Doherty Memorial High School Council Dr. Arthur F. Sullivan Middle School Council Elm Park Community School Council Flagg Street School Council Foley Stadium Advisory Committee Forest Grove Middle School Council Francis J. McGrath Elementary School Council Gates Lane School of International Studies School Council Goddard School of Science and Technology School Council Grafton Street School Council Heard Street Discovery Academy School Council Jacob Hiatt Magnet School Council La Familia Dual Language School Council Lake View School Council Learning First Charter Public School Board of Trustees Lincoln Street School Council May Street School Council Midland Street School Council Nelson Place School Council Norrback Avenue School Council North High School Council Public Schools Standing Committee - AD HOC Public Schools Standing Committee on Accountability and Student Performance Public Schools Standing Committee on Finance and Operations Public Schools Standing Committee on Finance, Operations and Governance Public Schools Standing Committee on Governance and Employee Issues Public Schools Standing Committee on Teaching, Learning and Student Success Public Schools Standing Committee on Teaching, Learning and Student Supports Quinsigamond School Council Rice Square School Council Roosevelt School Council School Committee Meeting South High Community School Council Spirit of Knowledge Public Charter School Board of Trustees Tatnuck Magnet School Council Thorndyke Road School Council Union Hill School Council University Park Campus School Council Vernon Hill School Council Wawecus Road School Council West Tatnuck School Council Woodland Academy School Council Worcester Arts Magnet School Council Worcester East Middle School Council Worcester Technical High School Council

 Accessing the City Council